open-competency-library/software-development/teams/codereview1.md

+---
+layout: default
+title: Code Reviewer 1
+parent: Teams
+#nav_order: 2
+---
-# Code Review Apprentice 1
+# Code Reviewer 1

 A developer who can effectively review and give feedback on code written by developers.